logzio/documentation/docs/shipping/fluentd-helm.md

 ---
-id: Amazon-S3
+id: Fluentd-Helm
-title: Amazon S3
+title: Fluentd Helm
 sidebar_position: 1
-overview: This integration creates a Kinesis Data Firehose delivery stream that links to your Amazon S3 metrics stream and then sends the metrics to your Logz.io account.
-It also creates a Lambda function that adds AWS namespaces to the metric stream, and a Lambda function that collects and ships the resources' tags.
+overview: Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
+Logzio-fluentd allows you to ship logs from your Kubernetes cluster to Logz.io, using Fluentd.
+Fluentd is flexible enough and has the proper plugins to distribute logs to different third parties such as Logz.io.
 product: ['metrics']
 os: ['windows', 'linux']
 filters: ['gcp', 'cloud']